-- We mentioned that a preposition is a word like "in" or "on" which is followed by a noun phrase (NP). - e.g. Mohammed is in the classroom. - In this example, the phrase "in the classroom" is called a prepositional phrase.
+• We mentioned that a preposition is a word like " in" or "on" which is followed by a noun phrase (NP).

+• In this example, the phrase "in the classroom" is called a prepositional phrase.

 It has a preposition "in" and an NP "the classroom".